-- 1] "Fortune smiles on the bold".
-The Aeneid, Virgil. - 2] Larousse Dictionary. - 3] L'exercice du commandement dans l'armée de Terre, 2016 (p.
-58). - 4] FT-02, General Tactics.

-5] General Michel Yakovleff, "[5] General Michel Yakovleff, "Theoretical Tactics", Economica.
+- 1] "Fortune favours the bold".
+Aeneid, Virgil. - [2] Larousse dictionary. - 3] L'exercice du commandement dans l'armée de Terre, 2016 (p.
+58). - 4] FT-02, General Tactics. - 5] General Michel Yakovleff, "Theoretical Tactics", Economica.

-[6] Vegetable, "Epitome of Military Art".
-In the 5th century, while the memory of Attila is still vivid, Végèce writes, for the Emperor Valentinian, a synthesis of ancient practices and the writings of the Roman thinkers who preceded him.
-This work was an essential reference of military art from the Middle Ages to modern times.
+6] Vegece, "Epitome of Military Art".
+In the 5th century, while the memory of Attila was still alive, Végèce wrote, for the Emperor Valentinian, a synthesis of ancient practices and the writings of the Roman thinkers who preceded him.
+This work was an essential reference of military art from the Middle Ages to the modern era.

-Title : Lieutenant-colonel Emmanuel DUBOIS
+Title: Lieutenant-colonel Emmanuel DUBOIS

-Author (s) : Lieutenant-colonel Emmanuel DUBOIS
+Author (s): Lieutenant-colonel Emmanuel DUBOIS

-Release date 10/10/2018
+Release date 08/11/2017